-Herniated mesh is used by medical professionals to act a support source for damaged or weakened tissue.
+Herniated mesh is used by medical professionals to act as a support source for damaged or weakened tissue.

 Constructed from either animal tissue or synthetic material, the mesh serves a very important role.